trinker/topicmodels_learning/README.md

     Academy of Sciences of the United States of America, 101, 5228â€“5235.

--   Gruen, B. & Hornik, K. (2011). [topicmodels: An R Package for Fitting Topic Models.
+-   Grüen, B. & Hornik, K. (2011). [topicmodels: An R Package for Fitting Topic Models.
 Journal of Statistical Software](articles/Grun2011.pdf), 40(13), 1-30.